Bit-Nation/BITNATION-Constitution/README.md

 # Article 6: We are Rights and Freedoms.

-We honour the Non-Agression Principe (NAP) moral framework.
+We honour the Non-Aggression Principe (NAP) moral framework.
 We stand unified against any and all forms of coercion, whether it’s through violence, or the implied threat of violence.
 We’re building a world based on voluntary agreements between consenting entities.

 # Article 7: We are Tolerant and Accepting.

 We do not judge or select based on the colour of your skin, ethnicity, religion, country of origin, sexual preference, or degree of post-human.
-In our DBVN, everyone who wish to make the world a better place through furthering voluntary agreements, is welcome to be a part of our Nation.
+In our DBVN, everyone who wishes to make the world a better place through furthering voluntary agreements, is welcome to be a part of our Nation.

 # Article 8: We are Polity and Entity.